 It may be a short outing to the nearby market for a few things or a two-week excursion with companions; either way, there are several things you can do to guarantee your ride is pleasurable and free from danger.
-It would be wonderful if every ride were smooth, straight and trouble-free but bumps, potholes, breakdowns, lost riding moments, and more are part of the experience.
+It would be wonderful if every ride were smooth, straight, and trouble-free but bumps, potholes, breakdowns, lost riding moments, and more are part of the experience.
 The ideal way to avoid these instances of danger or inconvenience is to be prepared.
-The wellbeing and safety of your passengers, your bike and yourself can be improved by following the laws and rules of the road and by always practicing amicable and calm driving.
+The wellbeing and safety of your passengers, your bike, and yourself can be improved by following the laws and rules of the road and by always practicing amicable and calm driving.

 Stay Safe by Starting Safe

 Step one to a safe ride is preparing well before taking to the road.
 Bring water, additional clothing, a map of the region in which you are driving, or other items that may be necessary, depending on your excursion.
 These safety basics should also include items like a first-aid kit and a fully charged cellphone.
-Additionally, it’s critical to ensure that your bike is well-maintained and checked and that all fluids and major systems, including braking and lights are working properly.
+Additionally, it’s critical to ensure that your bike is well-maintained and checked and that all fluids and major systems, including braking and lights, are working properly.
 You can’t predict and prevent all vehicle failures and breakdowns, but you can decrease the danger by maintaining your bike.

 Next, you should ensure that you, as the driver, and any companion travelers are properly situated on the vehicle.
-This means sitting squarely on the seat, feet on the foot-pegs and hands holding the handlebars or the rider.
+This means sitting squarely on the seat, feet on the foot-pegs, and hands holding the handlebars or the rider.
 Also, ensure that you and passengers are always wearing protective helmets.
 It may not be the law in every state, but that doesn’t prevent it from being best practice.

 Safety Through Driving Defensively

 Driving defensively one of the surest ways you can keep yourself safe.
 This doesn’t mean driving extra slowly but rather, using extra caution at all times.
 Bearing in mind that the other vehicles around you aren’t just cars and trucks, but that they represent people.
-This mindset will assist you to make right decisions around them.
+This mindset will assist you to make the right decisions around them.
 Defensive driving is comprised of a few basic driving tips intended to help you concentrate on the road, raise your awareness of your surroundings, and prepare you for a quick response to avoid a collision.